praks7v/BloggersUnity/docker/README.md

 ```

 ### Building the Docker Image
-To build the Docker image, navigate to the directory containing the `Dockerfile` and run the following command:
+To build the Docker image, make sure the `Dockerfile` at right location and run the following command:

 ```bash
 docker build . -t bloggersunity:latest -f docker/Dockerfile